 Yes, you can bring your pass on your phone or tablet, but it may be easier and foolproof if you print it out.

 Maker Faire Traveler Program:

 We welcome your help at the 8th Annual World Maker Faire New York.
 We offer a Maker Faire Traveler Program which helps you understand and support the Maker Movement.
 By becoming a Maker Traveler you can make a valuable contribution to the success of Maker Faire and enhance the Maker Movement in your community.
 You will experience the Maker Movement, learn about Maker Faire production and join the Maker Community.
-There are great benefits to this completing program, including a ticket to Maker Faire and much more.
+Benefits to being part of the Maker Faire Traveler Program include a ticket to Maker Faire and much more.
 Visit the Maker Traveler Program page for more information.

 Getting to Maker Faire

 Shipping to Maker Faire

 If you plan to ship any items to the New York Hall of Science for Maker Faire:

 You must alert our Shipping Department by filling out the Maker Shipping Form.

 Please guarantee your shipment arrival between September 18th through 22nd, 2017.

 (Your Project Number, Maker Name & Local Phone Number)